HassanSalama98/iscminerextensions/README.md

 `npm install`
 ###### Running the Application
 `npm start`

+###### **Important Notes**
+*While using the application please note that:*

+- When files are uploaded, no loading indicators are present.
+Leave the browser open until the results appear on the screen.
+Response time is between: 60s-120s
+- The above also applies to navigating between the ordering and non-concurrenct tabs for an upload.
+Response Time: 10s-30s

 ## Licenses
 The PM4Py framework was utilized in this project.
 [PM4Py License](https://github.com/pm4py/pm4py-core/blob/release/LICENSE)